These celebs broke through when they were still (squeaky) young

 Britney released her debut album ‘Baby One More Time’ in 1999 and it went double platinum in the US within a month.
 She was only 17 when she suddenly became one of the biggest stars in the country.
 Later, the album rose in foreign charts as well and since then it has become the best-selling teenage album of all time.

-Her last album was released in 2016.
-She is currently in the shadows with her boyfriend Sam Asghari and participates in a lawsuit concerning the guardianship from his father Jamie.
+Her last album was in 2016.
+She is currently in the shadows with her boyfriend Sam Asghari and is involved in a bankruptcy lawsuit against her father Jamie.

 4. Kaj van der Voort